 https://example.com/dashboard/?control=project&action=create, then you can activate "strict mode" for checking params by prepending the exclamation mark (!) in front of the params pattern.
 Example:

 If you want to show topics on all pages even with the Filter by context enabled, add * in the Context path.

 When to show only relevant topics?

-The Widget, by default, includes all the content you created such as articles, walkthroughs, or redirects.
+The Widget, by default, includes all the content you created, such as articles, walkthroughs, or redirects.
 By setting the context URL for a topic, you can make sure that it only appears within certain sections of your application.
-This can be a huge time-saver for your users because they get relevant content without having to search for it.
+This can be a huge time-saver for your users because they get relevant content without searching for it.
 We do believe that providing in-context help improves the user experience.